Family looking for ‘Porch Angels’ who saved their package

 “I was actually kind of shocked like, because normally if I drove by I would just leave it there and not really touch it,” said Cole Darling.

-16 year-old Cole Darling said he was doing his school work, when he heard a knock on the door.
+Sixteen-year-old Cole Darling said he was doing his school work when he heard a knock on the door.

 He said the two men told him the package was found on the side of the road after it fell out of a delivery truck.